Dr Elizabeth Thelen

 Postdoctoral Research Associate

-I am a social historian of pre-colonial South Asia.
+I am a social and legal historian of pre-colonial South Asia.
 My research to date has focused on early modern religious institutions and urban society in pilgrimage towns in Rajasthan.
-At Exeter, I am part of the ERC-funded Forms of Law in the Early Modern Persianate World project led by Dr. Nandini Chatterjee and am researching the intersection of Persian and Rajasthani-language legal documents.
+At Exeter, I am part of the ERC-funded Forms of Law in the Early Modern Persianate World project led by Prof. Nandini Chatterjee and am researching the intersection of Persian and Rajasthani-language legal documents.

 After I was awarded my PhD in History by the University of California, Berkeley in August 2018, I joined the University of Exeter as a Postdoctoral Research Associate.
 I received my BA in Asian Languages and Literature and Comparative History of Ideas from the University of Washington, Seattle in 2006.